 The Super-Vision project resulted from a participatory design (Bannon, Bardzell, Bødker 2018) that involved expertise from data science, information design, experimental museology, and academic research.
 Dario Rodighiero (MIT) oversaw the general concept and the data collection, Philippe Rivière (Visionscarto) the data analysis and visualization, Patrick Donaldson (EM+) the graphic design, and Sarah Kenderdine (EM+) the museum installation.
 It is worth noting that most of the development was carried out with collaborators from Switzerland, France, and the United States who could collaborate through Slack, Observable, and Dropbox.
 However, it is important to stress that a consistent part of the project budget was used to meet in person two months before the exhibition to take a look at the gallery space and adjust the graphic layout.
 Indeed, the calibration of colors, fonts, and shapes, and the testing of technical devices are operations that have to be scrutinized by everyone in the exhibition location.
 Although the design process moved online smoothly, the opportunity to meet in person accelerated the finalization of the project.

 The idea of a timespan- and structure-based data visualization representing EPFL evolution inspired the general concept of the digital installation.
 As a result, the Super-Vision project was created as a compound of two distinct but complementary visualizations representing time and space respectively.
-As visible in the figure below, the screenshot shows how the center of this compound visualization hosts a network visualization arranging doctoral theses according to their lexical similarity: the more two theses are nearby in the Cartesian plane, the greater their similarity ((*Rodighiero, Wandl-Vogt, Carsenat 2022Rodighiero, Romele 2022Rodighiero 2021**Moon, Rodighiero 2020)).
+As visible in the figure below, the screenshot shows how the center of this compound visualization hosts a network visualization arranging doctoral theses according to their lexical similarity: the more two of theses are nearby in the Cartesian plane, the greater their similarity ((*Rodighiero, Wandl-Vogt, Carsenat 2022Rodighiero, Romele 2022Rodighiero 2021**Moon, Rodighiero 2020)).
 The network visualization draws an image of 8,000 doctoral theses, which allows the viewer to observe a visual classification by faculty of the entire corpus of doctoral theses, enabling spatial exploration.
 Around this network, a line chart marks an outer circle that works as an enclosing frame, showing the increasing frequency of doctoral defenses.
 The network visualization and the line chart offer two complementary perspectives of the same dataset, creating a novel compound that can be described as an intermediary object between a dashboard and a basic visualization.
-In the tentative to imitate the incomparable Charles Joseph Minard’s infographic presenting Napoleon’s defeat (Rendgen 2018*), Super-Vision’s visualization guides the viewer through historical data through a multidimensional instrument to look into the institutional dimensionality of doctoral advising.
+In the case to imitate the incomparable Charles Joseph Minard’s infographic presenting Napoleon’s defeat (Rendgen 2018*), Super-Vision’s visualization guides the viewer through historical data through a multidimensional instrument to look into the institutional dimensionality of doctoral advising.

 An additional level of information is given by interactivity, which allows users to explore the dataset in detail.
 The figure above shows how the compound visualization is characterized by cyan graphic elements indicating selections.
 One user can navigate through time on a laptop by scrolling the trackpad, which moves the selection bar.
 In response to this input, some graphic elements start bumping to bring out from the intertwined tissue of the doctoral theses defended in the selected period.
 From this central space, the user is invited to select one bouncing dot to get further information: on click, the interactive interface will show the title, candidate, directors, and faculty of the selected doctoral thesis, accompanied by a background effect showing the relative faculty’s extension.
 Only at this point the user is offered to explore the neighborhood by navigating transversally similar works.
 This combination shows us how information and interaction design are intimately connected by their shared goal of understanding data, as recently discussed by Manuel Lima in a recent interview (Rodighiero 2021).